 Part of it is covered by wooden beams, while the rest bursts with passages and all the range of dresses, scarves, table cloths, curtains that are swinging above.

-One salesman charmingly puts one of the scarves over your arm, so you have to stop to give it back, a there it goes… „Welcome, do come in, please, we have a lot more inside“, „just looking around, thank you“, „you don’t have to buy anything, let me just show you those beautiful scarves, colors are like they were made just for you“…
+One salesman charmingly puts one of the scarves over your arm, so you have to stop to give it back, and there it goes… „Welcome, do come in, please, we have a lot more inside“, „Just looking around, thank you“, „You don’t have to buy anything, let me just show you those beautiful scarves, colors are like they were made just for you“…

 And then, around the corner, a large mosque appears, covered in blue and green tiles, with flowers and leaves shaped ornaments, great dome decorated in the same manner.
 It dominates the area of beige and gray buildings, surrounded by cars, building constructions.
 There it is, the Iranian mosque!
 And on the other side of the small square – another one, the Sunni mosque, with elegant small domes, beige and charming.